hiblen/OpenInMarkdownMonster/README.md

 - Warning if attemptimg to open a large quantity of files.
 The quantity is configurable, and if set very high effectively suppresses the warning altogether.

-- Warning if attempting to open one or more file types whose extension is not typically associated with Markdown Monster.
+- Warning if attempting to open one or more file types whose extension is not typically associated with [Markdown Monster][ThirdPartyAppHomePage].
 The list of typical file extensions is configurable in Tools | Options, and the warning message can be suppressed.

 ## Options